Sea Breeze Artist Residency

 Statement.
 On a single page, in 12 point font, tell us about your work, and what you plan to focus on while in residence at Sea Breeze.
 We hope to get an understanding of who you are as an artist, your creative process, and how the residency can positively impact your work.

 Biography.
-On one page, in 12 point font, please include your educational background, professional experience, and any accomplishments to date.
-Please include a link to your website, or social media account, as applicable.
+On one page in 12 point font, please include any relevant educational background, professional experience, and any accomplishments to date.
+Please include a link to your website, or social media, if available.

 Visual Artist’s Guestroom and Workspace